 Istanbul Music Festival

 The Istanbul International Music Festival is a cultural event held every June and July and the longest running festival in Istanbul.
 It offers a selection of European classical music, ballet, opera and traditional music performances and famous artists attend from all over the world.

 Great for those with young families, this summer festival is filled with brightly colored kites.
 Held at the public beach of Sarigerme Village, hundreds of kites adorn the sky while festival goers enjoy delicious street food sold by local vendors.
 There is a contest for the best kite at the beach and so this festival attracts kite loving contestants from far and wide.
 This is a great day out for everybody, young and old, so bring a picnic and enjoy the colorful sky view!

-Language: Turkish is the official language of Turkey with a majority of people speaking Kurdish as well.
-The locals speak basic to fluent English in most popular tourist destinations, but in smaller towns and villages expect to pull out your Turkish phrase book.
+Language: Turkish is the official language of Turkey but many people here speak Kurdish also.
+The locals speak basic conversational English in most popular tourist destinations, but in smaller towns and villages expect to need to pull out your Turkish phrase book.

 Currency: Turkish Lira.

 Visa: You can apply for a visa at the Turkish Embassy or Consulate in your city or apply for an e-visa online.
 Use these free online visa checker and calculator tools so you know if a visa for Turkey is required (which will depend on the country you are from) and if so, how long it will take to process your visa and the cost.

 Electricity: In Turkey the standard voltage is 220 V and the frequency is 50 Hz.
 You can use your electric appliances in Turkey, if the standard voltage in your country is between 220 – 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).
 Buy a Universal Travel Adapter so you don’t need to keep buying new adapters for each new country you visit.